merenlab/merenlab.org/_posts/anvio/2016-05-21-archaeal-single-copy-genes.md

 $ anvi-populate-search-table -c contigs.db
 {% endhighlight %}

 As of today, when `anvi-populate-search-table` is run without providing any further arguments, it automatically utilizes [the four HMM profiles included in anvi'o codebase](https://github.com/meren/anvio/tree/master/anvio/data/hmm).
 These profiles are quite useful and convenient for bacterial genomes.
-However, if you are purposely trying to refine archaeal bins, or perhaps if you are working with a lab that has spent some time and effort to build their own single-copy gene collections, ability to change the underlying HMM single-copy gene collections would certainly help.
+However, if you are purposely trying to refine archaeal bins, or perhaps if you are working with a lab that has spent some time and effort to build their own single-copy gene collections, the ability to change the underlying HMM single-copy gene collections would certainly help.
 Fortunately, anvi'o has an easy way to specify which collection(s) to consider when working in the interactive mode.

 As noted above, running the `anvi-populate-search-table` program with no additional arguments other than your contigs database will scan for the four preloaded bacterial single-copy gene collections.
 If you would like to use another collection, you need only to add the location of the directory that contains your HMM profiles: